An Optimization Study of Occupant Restraint System for Different BMI Senior Women Protection in Frontal Impacts 2020-01-0981

-Accident statistics have shown that older and obese occupants are less adaptable to existing vehicle occupant restraint systems than ordinary middle-aged male occupants, and tend to have higher risk of death and injury in vehicle crashes.
-However, the current research on the mechanism of injury in vehicle frontal impact for aging and obese occupants is scarce.
-This paper mainly focuses on the optimization design method of occupant constraint system parameters for specific body type characteristics.
-The damage attributes of vehicle crash on elderly female with different BMI (body mass index) was analyzed.
-The design variables in the constraint system were screened for DOE analysis.
-We selected five parameters for optimization, namely the force limiter force limit value of the seat belt, the pretensioner preload of the seat belt, the preload time of the seat belt, the ignition time of the airbag, the proportionality coefficient of the mass flow rate of the airbag.
-The objective of this study is to minimize the risk of comprehensive injuries, and the constraints are that indicator values for head injury, neck injury, chest injury and lower extremity injury do not exceed the US-NCAP values.
+Accident statistics have shown that older and obese occupants are less adaptable to existing vehicle occupant restraint systems than ordinary middle-aged male occupants, and tend to have higher injury risk in vehicle crashes.
+However, the current research on injury mechanism of aging and obese occupants in vehicle frontal impacts is scarce.
+This paper focuses on the optimization design method of occupant restraint system parameters for specific body type characteristics.
+Three parameters, namely the force limit value of the force limiter in the seat belt, pretensioner preload of the seat belt and the proportionality coefficient of mass flow rate of the inflator were used for optimization.
+The objective was to minimize the injury risk probability subjected to constraints of occupant injury indicator values for various body regions as specified in US-NCAP frontal impact tests requirements.
 The approximate model was established and the optimal combination of parameters was selected by NSGA-II genetic algorithm.
-The results were substituted into the finite element simulation model, which proven that the optimization results was effective.
-The results showed that by optimizing the key parameters of the occupant restraint system, the risk of comprehensive injury of senior women with lean body size was reduced by 6.08%, the risk of comprehensive injury of aging senior women was reduced by 7.77%, and the risk of comprehensive injury of obese senior women was reduced by 10.17 %.
+The optimization results were verified via the finite element simulation model, showing that when the key parameters of the occupant restraint system were optimized, the joint injury risk probabilities of the senior women with a BMI of 24.5, 33.4 and 36.3 were reduced by 7.73%, 7.45%, and 9.48 %, respectively.